Professor (Epidemiology and Infectious Diseases)

 DVM, MSc, PhD, ECBHM

-I have been actively involved in delivery of graduate courses on epidemiology, both in the Veterinary Sciences as well as in the community health science program.
+Dr. Orsel has been actively involved in the delivery of graduate courses on epidemiology, both in the Veterinary Sciences as well as in the community health science program.

 Course coordination: VETM 520 Advanced Health Management